MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 Bots are created using the Bot Framework.
 If the bots receive a message activity, then the turn handler receives a notification of that incoming activity.
 The turn handler then sends the incoming activity to the `onMessage` activity handler.
 In Teams, this functionality remains the same.
 If the bot receives a conversation update activity, then the turn handler receives a notification of that incoming activity and sends the incoming activity to `dispatchConversationUpdateActivity`.
 The Teams activity handler first checks for any Teams specific events.
 If no events are found, it then passes them along to the Bot Framework's activity handler.

-In the Teams activity handler class, there are two primary Teams activity handlers, `dispatchConversationUpdateActivity` and `onInvokeActivity`. `dispatchConversationUpdateActivity` routes all conversation update activities and `onInvokeActivity` routes all Teams invokes activities.
+In the Teams activity handler class, there are two primary Teams activity handlers, `dispatchConversationUpdateActivity` and `onInvokeActivity`. `dispatchConversationUpdateActivity` routes all conversation update activities and `onInvokeActivity` routes all Teams invoke activities.

 To implement your logic for Teams specific activity handlers, you must override the methods in your bot as shown in the [bot logic](#bot-logic) section.
 Define your bot logic for these handlers, then be sure to call `next()` at the end.
 By calling `next()`, you ensure that the next handler runs.